h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 ---
 layout: post
 category: Sweden, Work
-title: Living and working in Sweden (I)
+title: Worth moving to Sweden as engineers?
 ---

-**TL;DL**, Even though wages have risen a lot for engineers in developing countries like China, depending on who you are, Sweden might still be a very attractive place to work and settle.
-The overall life quality could be higher.
-I will write two blog posts about this topic.
-This one focuses on **living** and the next on **working**.
+**TL;DL**, Even though wages have risen a lot for engineers in fast growing economies like China or India, depending on who you are, Sweden might still be a very attractive place to work and settle because of the following reasons:

+* High life quality
+* Rewarding working life with flat hierachy
+* Equal and efficient society with [Nordic model](https://en.wikipedia.org/wiki/Nordic_model) welfare system

 ----
 <br/>